GoogleCloudPlatform/emblem/docs/decisions/2021-10-session-data-storage.md

 Chosen option: Cookies with an opaque identifier, with the identifier a key to identifying information in Cloud Storage.

-We have eliminated server memory or storage as the web server platform is Cloud Run, which is stateless.
+We can't use server-based memory or storage as the web server platform is Cloud Run, which is stateless.
 Cloud SQL and Filestore are all instance-based, unlike the rest of the Emblem application, as is Memorystore at present.
 We chose to eliminate instance-based options, leave Firestore, Firestore in